indxSearch/IndxCloudApi/README.md

 ## Configuration

-**The template works without any configuration!** All settings below are optional and can be configured when you're ready for production or want additional features.
+**The template works without any configuration.** All settings below are optional and can be configured when you're ready for production or want additional features.

 ### What Works Without Configuration